Where are the Catskills?

-No. The Catskill mountains are not mountains.
+No. The Catskill mountains are not actually mountains!

 How Far are the Catskills from New York City?

 By road, the Catskills are about 100 miles north of New York City.
-The trip takes two hours by car.
+The trip takes about two hours by car.

 As the crow flies, Ashokan High Point is about 80 miles north northwest from Central Park.